Des chiffres et des lettres: Spanish version

-The winner wins 100,000 pesetas (€602) and gets to play again the next day.
-If the game is tied, they both get to play again the next day and each player wins 50,000 pesetas (€301).
+The winner would win 100,000 pesetas (€602) and get to play again the next day.
+If the game was tied, they both would get to play again the next day and each player would win 50,000 pesetas (€301).

+The show has returned to La 2 in January 2024, hosted by Aitor Albizua.

 Swedish version

 The Swedish version was called Tänk till tusen, and aired on SVT1 from 21 December 1985 until 21 May 1988.
 It was hosted by Ulf Wickbom.

 Turkish version

 Bir Kelime Bir İşlem which means "One word, one operation" is the name of the Turkish version of the game, aired by TRT.

 Yugoslavian version

 Brojke i slova is the name of the Yugoslavian version of the game, produced by the TV center Zagreb for airing on the common Yugoslavian network JRT.
 The show used the Serbo-Croatian language and ran throughout the 1980s.

 UK version

-The first UK version of the series was broadcast on Yorkshire Television who commissioned a series of eight shows under the title Calendar Countdown, which were to be a spin-off of their regional news programme Calendar.
+The first UK version of the series was broadcast on Yorkshire Television who commissioned a series of eight shows under the title Calendar Countdown which was to be a spin-off of their regional news programme Calendar.
 As the presenter of Calendar, Richard Whiteley was the natural choice to present.
 These shows were only broadcast in the Yorkshire area.
-The current long-running United Kingdom series Countdown began in 1982, on Channel 4 but still made by Yorkshire Television.
-It is a close adaptation of the same format, The main differences are that the rounds last only 30 seconds instead of 45, only one contestant chooses the letters in each round and the "duels" are replaced with the "Countdown Conundrum", a nine-letter anagram.
+The current long-running United Kingdom series Countdown began in 1982 on Channel 4 but still made by Yorkshire Television.
+It is a close adaptation of the same format, the main differences are that the rounds last only 30 seconds instead of 45, only one contestant chooses the letters or numbers in each round and the "duels" are replaced with the "Countdown Conundrum", a nine-letter anagram.